-The humble triangle has been with us from ancient monuments to the Pink Floyd posters of today.
+The humble triangle has been with us from the ancient pyramids to the modern days, being one of the most recognizable, interesting, and useful shapes in geometry.
 Ancient mathematicians laid the groundwork of geometry by studying triangles, and the shape still terrorizes hapless students to this day.

 The modern word triangle draws its roots from the Latin ‘triangulus’ (‘three-cornered’).
 It is one of the basic shapes in geometry and the simplest one that can define a plane (a 2-D surface).